Volkswagen Arteon

 The Volkswagen Arteon is a car manufactured by German car manufacturer Volkswagen.
 Described as a large family car or a mid-size car, it is available in five-door liftback or estate body styles.
 The Arteon was unveiled on 6 March 2017, at the Geneva Motor Show, and at the Chicago Auto Show for the North American market.
-It is direct successor to the CC; however, Volkswagen announced that the Arteon is positioned to be more upmarket than the CC.
+It is a direct successor to the CC; however, Volkswagen announced that the Arteon is positioned to be more upmarket than the CC.
 The vehicle is based on the MQB platform.

+Production of the saloon was discontinued in 2023.
+The wagon is to be continued until 2026.

 Launch

 Launched in Europe in 2017, the Arteon is positioned above the Passat, and is heavily based on the 2015 Volkswagen Arteon concept car shown at the Geneva International Motor Show.
 The Arteon made its debut for the United States at the 2018 Chicago Auto Show.
 Volkswagen delayed the launch in the United States of the Arteon due to unspecified issues with the emissions testing.
 Vehicles started arriving at dealerships in the US in April 2019.
 It became available in the Canadian market in the spring of 2019.
 The Arteon had multiple delays for Malaysia, only arriving to the market in August 2020.
 Less than a year later, in July 2021, the facelifted model was launched.
-However, it will be discontinued for the Canadian market after the 2021 model year due to poor sales.
+However, it was discontinued for the Canadian market after the 2021 model year due to poor sales.
+Volkswagen announced that 2023 would be the final model year for the Arteon due to poor sales, and a shift in focus to high-volume models.